Hôtel de Brienne

 The Hôtel de Brienne (/fr/) is an 18th-century hôtel particulier (a type of townhouse) at 14 Rue Saint-Dominique in the 7th arrondissement of Paris, France.
-It serves as the official residence of the minister of defence.
+It serves as the official residence of the Minister of the Armed Forces.

 It was built in 1724 to the designs of the architect François Debias-Aubry for François Duret, a real estate entrepreneur, who was also president of the Grand Conseil.
-In 1726 Duret sold it to Françoise de Mailly (widow of Louis Phélypeaux, Marquis de La Vrillière), who allowed her son, Louis Phélypeaux, Count of Saint-Florentin to stay on the upper floor (premier étage).
-Françoise sold it to Louise-Elisabeth de Bourbon, Princesse de Conti in 1733, and it became known as the Hôtel de Conti.
-It was sold to Louis-Marie-Athanase of Loménie, Count of Brienne in 1776, when it acquired its current name.
+In 1726 Duret sold it to Françoise de Mailly (widow of Louis Phélypeaux, Marquis de La Vrillière), who allowed her son, Louis Phélypeaux, comte de Saint-Florentin to stay on the upper floor (premier étage).
+Françoise sold it to Louise Élisabeth de Bourbon, Princesse de Conti in 1733, and it became known as the Hôtel de Conti.
+It was sold to Athanase Louis Marie de Loménie, comte de Brienne in 1776, when it acquired its current name.
 Laetizia Bonaparte, Napoleon's mother (Madame Mère), lived here during the First French Empire, and Charles de Gaulle used it as his office at various times during the Second World War.
 It is currently occupied by the French Ministry of Armed Forces's ministerial cabinet.

 History

 Louise Élisabeth de Bourbon, princesse de Conti, Pierre Gobert.

-The Hôtel de Brienne was constructed during the reign of Louis XV of France, in 1724; it was built by François Debias-Aubry for François Duret, the President of the Grand Conseil.
+The Hôtel de Brienne was constructed during the reign of Louis XV, in 1724; it was built by François Debias-Aubry for François Duret, the President of the Grand Conseil.
 Duret was a friend of the Marquise de Prie, mistress of Louis Henri, Duke of Bourbon (Prime minister of France and another Prince of the Blood).
 Duret had been ordered to construct it by Madame de Prie who was looking for a suitable residence in Paris.
 In 1726, the Duke of Bourbon lost favour at Versailles and was exiled to his residence at Chantilly.
 Following this change of events, the hotel was sold to the widowed Françoise de Mailly, wife of the dead marquis de La Vrillière.
 Madame de La Vrillière lived at Brienne till 1733 when it was sold to the sister of the disgraced Duke of Bourbon.